SethRobertson/GitBestPractices/0main.md

 <a name="thanks" />
 ## Thanks

-Thanks to the experts on #git for feedback and ideas.
+Thanks to the experts on #git, and my co-workers, for review, feedback, and ideas.

 <a name="comments" />